GoInterject/GoInterject.github.io/wIndex/PairGroup.md

 ---
 ##  Function Summary

 Provides an easy method to string multiple [ Pair() ](Pair.html) functions together in a single string argument with each Pair() delimited by a comma.
 This function is used as a helper function for both [Formatting](Formatting-Functions-Landing.html) and [Data](Data-Functions-Landing.html) functions.
-It is used to consolidate multiple Pair() functions so that they can all be applied by the same INTERJECT function.
+It is used to consolidate multiple Pair() functions so that they can all be applied by the same Interject function.
 To see the functions that PairGroup() can be embedded in, view the **Usable In These Functions** section of this page.
 This function does have a Pair() limit of 34 Pairs.
 There can only be one PairGroup() embed so you cannot embed a PairGroup() inside another PairGroup().

 ###  Function Arguments